Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 After connecting to the local node, we need to import our private key.
 In MetaMask, click on the list of addresses, click "Import Account", and paste the private key of the address you picked before deploying the contracts.
 After that, go to the assets list and import the addresses of the two tokens.
 Now you should see balances of the tokens in MetaMask.

 > MetaMask is still somewhat bugged.
-One problem I struggled with is that it caches blockchain state when connected to `localhost`.
-Because of this, when restarting the node, you might see old token balances and state.
+One problem I struggled with is that it caches the blockchain state when connected to `localhost`.
+Because of this, when restarting the node, you might see old token balances and states.
 To fix this, go to the advanced settings and click "Reset Account".
 You'll need to do this each time after restarting the node.

 ### Connecting to MetaMask